 If there are any doubts, you are best speaking to a loft conversion company and your local real estate agent for more advice.

-How Much is a Loft Conversion?
+How Much do Loft Conversions Cost?

 As you may be able to imagine, it’s difficult giving an estimate here on the average price of a loft conversion, because every house and indeed, every loft is different.
 Rather than just speaking to one loft conversion company, it is much better to speak to several building contractors and conversion companies so that you can get the very best deal.
 Be warned though that it could cost you between £20,000 and £50,000 depending on the structure of your property’s roof, the size of loft conversion you want and the design.

-Do you Need Planning Permission?
+Do you Need Planning Permission for Loft Conversions?

 Although you may be under the illusion that all conversions and extensions need planning permission, there are many loft conversions that don’t.
 Permitted Development is an allowance that means any building work that falls within specific limits is okay to go ahead without permission.
 As a rule of thumb, you do not need to apply for planning permission if you are adding a space that doesn’t go beyond 40 cubic metres in a terraced property or 50 cubic metres in detached and semi-detached properties and if the building materials used on the exterior are similar in appearance to the rest of the property.
 Other conditions you need to be aware of, if you want to avoid the need for planning permission, is that loft conversion does not extend higher than your property’s highest point or that it doesn’t extend beyond the existing roof slope.